TOP CHINA TRAVEL TIPS

 VPN Service: We recommend Astrill or ExpressVPN for your computer & phone to gain access to blocked sites like Gmail, Youtube, Instagram & Facebook while in China.
 Set up on phone and computer before arriving into China.

 Glutton Guide: The ultimate digital guide to Shanghai & Beijing’s food scene, written by UnTour’s founders.
-It’s just $9.99 and available to download via this link.
+It’s just $9.99 and available to download by clicking ‘SHOP’ in the main menu.

 Welcome Guide: Our insider’s guide to planning out which hotel to stay at and where to eat in the city based on your personal travel style.
 We’ve got you covered, no matter your reason for coming or budget.
 Shanghai Download/Beijing Download